JiaqiLiu/CG_Presentation/readme.md

 One small presentational program for Computational Geometry Course.
+Modified from Anton's OpenGL 4 Tutorial.

 ========